|AGENDA||SPONSORS & PARTNERS||SPEAKERS||VENUE|

 DRAFT Agenda Outline

-Careen leads UNEP FI’s Positive Impact Initiative, which aims to catalyse the finance sector’s ability to finance sustainable development and the transition to a more inclusive and sustainable economy – as per the Sustainable Development Goals (SDGs) adopted in 2015.
+Careen leads the SDGs and Impact team at UNEP FI.
+This initiative aims to catalyse the finance sector’s ability to finance sustainable development and the transition to a more inclusive and sustainable economy – as per the Sustainable Development Goals (SDGs) adopted in 2015.
 At the heart of the Initiative lie the Principles for Positive Impact Finance and the belief that impact that impact-based business and financing models will be key to addressing the SDG financing gap.

 This focus builds on close to 10 years at UNEP FI, during which Careen helped develop and expand the sustainable finance agenda in emerging markets, by supporting the development of strong in-country sustainable finance networks and the creation of a well-established training programme on environmental & social risk management.
 A strong believer in the need for simple communication tools for banking practitioners, Careen is also co-author of UNEP FI’s Guide to Banking & Sustainability.

 Dr. Philipp Aeby is the CEO of RepRisk and previously held the position of Chief Operating Officer and Managing Partner.
 Before joining RepRisk in 2006, he served in various managerial positions across Europe at Amgen, a global biopharmaceutical firm, and worked on a broad range of international assignments with the Boston Consulting Group.
 Philipp holds a PhD in Environmental Physics and a Master’s degree in Climatology from the Swiss Federal Institute of Technology (ETH) in Zurich, Switzerland.

 Philipp is a member of the Global Advisory Council of Cornerstone Capital Inc and of the Business Advisory Board of the Swiss Peace Foundation.
 He was on the Board of Swiss Sustainable Finance and on UNICEF’s Advisory Board during the launch of UNICEF’s Children’s Rights and Business Principles.